Loading

 Bree, from local music gig guide “Breeza Beers and Bands”, thanked the venue owners for what they had done for the music scene.

-“You always provided a safe space for fans and bands,” she said.
+“You always provided a safe space for fans and bands,” she says.

 “Gonna miss the shit out of you guys.”